escodb/design/src/data-model.md

 - _Item_: a complete logical database entry consisting of a path and either a document or directory; a key-value pair.

-For example, a set of documents stored in VaultDB might logically resemble this tree of files:
+For example, a set of documents stored in EscoDB might logically resemble this tree of files:

     /